If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 Once you have registered your domain, you will need a web host to store your website’s files.
 Web hosting companies provide this storage.

 However, there are many different types of web hosting.
+You have the option to choose between Windows hosting or Linux web hosting.
 The best one is the one that best suits your needs, which we discuss further below…

 Web Hosting Services By Type